muehlbacher/algorithms_rust/README.md

 the key of **each node dominates the keys of its children**.
 In a min-heap, a node dominates its children by having a smaller key than they do, while in a maxheap parent nodes dominate by being bigger.
+The heap is a slick data structure that enables us to represent binary trees without using any pointers.
+We store the data as an array of keys, and use the position of the keys to implicity play the role of the pointers.

 - Heapsort:
 `O(n * log(n))`